GoAuditsGoAudits

 The handing over process in construction officially denotes that the project is completed and the space is ready for the client to use.

 A successful building handover involves passing over documentation such as warranties, compliance certificates, user manuals, keys, and access details to the new owners, ensuring they are equipped with all the necessary items to manage the property.
-This is crucial to minimize the chances of disputes in the future.
+This is crucial to minimizing the chances of disputes in the future.

 Furthermore, it allows contractors to identify and address minor issues before marking the project as done.
 Whereas for new owners or clients, a construction handover provides an opportunity to familiarize themselves with the newly built space and get all questions answered.